Uttarakhand: Geography

-The model "Forest Circles" around Dehradun, used for training, demonstration and scientific measurements, had a lasting positive influence on the forests and ecology of the region.
-The Himalayan ecosystem provides habitat for many animals (including bharal, snow leopards, leopards and tigers), plants, and rare herbs.

 Uttarakhand lies on the southern slope of the Himalaya range, and the climate and vegetation vary greatly with elevation, from glaciers at the highest elevations to subtropical forests at the lower elevations.
 The highest elevations are covered by ice and bare rock.
 Below them, between 3000 and 5000 m are the western Himalayan alpine shrub and meadows.
 The temperate western Himalayan subalpine conifer forests grow just below the tree line.
 At 3000 to 2600 m elevation they transition to the temperate western Himalayan broadleaf forests, which lie in a belt from 2600 to 1500 m elevation.
 Below 1500 m elevation lie the Himalayan subtropical pine forests.
 The Upper Gangetic Plains moist deciduous forests and the drier Terai-Duar savanna and grasslands cover the lowlands along the Uttar Pradesh border in a belt locally known as Bhabar.
 These lowland forests have mostly been cleared for agriculture, but a few pockets remain.

-In June 2013 several days of extremely heavy rain caused devastating floods in the region, resulting in more than 5000 people missing and presumed dead.
-The flooding was referred to in the Indian media as a "Himalayan Tsunami".

-On 7 February 2021, floods emerged from the Nanda Devi mountain glaciers, devastating locations along the Rishi Ganga, Dhauli Ganga and Alaknanda Rivers, resulting in many people reported missing or killed, yet to be numbered.
-The damages include Rini village, several river dams and the Tapovan Vishnugad Hydropower Plant.